2008 Tampa Bay Rays season: Spring training

 The Rays, with their off-season acquisitions and continued prospect development, fostered high hopes both within the organization and from analysts for the team to perform well during the 2008 season.
 Their performance on the field during spring training justified those hopes.
 On March 23, they won their team-record 15th spring training game, and finished with a record of 18–8 with two ties and two cancellations due to rain, along with having the highest winning percentage of all teams in spring training.

 There were lingering questions, however.
 Ace pitcher Scott Kazmir had been dogged with arm soreness all spring, and was placed on the 15-day disabled list, retroactive to March 21.
 He was expected to be ready in early May.
 Ben Zobrist, who had been groomed for a super-utility role, suffered a broken thumb during the second week of spring training.
 Rocco Baldelli, after missing most of the 2007 season with a hamstring injury, was sidelined indefinitely due to chronic fatigue believed to be caused by mitochondrial disease, and placed on the 60-day disabled list just days before the start of the season.

 Elliot Johnson, an infielder prospect on the 40-man roster who spent the previous season with the Durham Bulls, made headlines during a game against the New York Yankees when he crashed into Yankees prospect catcher Francisco Cervelli in a play at the plate.
 He was tagged out, but the collision led to Cervelli breaking his wrist.
 While the Yankee organization said the move was uncalled-for, most analysts claimed that it was a good baseball play.
 Johnson himself stated he never intended to hurt Cervelli.
-The act is believed to have led to heightened tensions in their next game on March 12, leading to an incident where Yankees outfielder Shelley Duncan slid with his spikes high into Akinori Iwamura, leading to a fight between Duncan and Jonny Gomes.
+The act is believed to have led to heightened tensions in their next game on March 12.
+It led to an incident where Yankees outfielder Shelley Duncan slid with his spikes high into Akinori Iwamura, leading to a fight between Duncan and Jonny Gomes.
 During the bench-clearing brawl, Melky Cabrera punched Rays third baseman Evan Longoria.
 Duncan, Cabrera and Gomes were suspended for three, three, and two games respectively.
 All three dropped their appeals, and had their suspensions reduced by a game.

 Pitcher David Price, the #1 pick in the 2007 Amateur Draft, made his spring training debut on March 8 (prior to the Elliot Johnson incident), accidentally hitting Francisco Cervelli on the arm before striking out 2 to get through the inning.
 His fastball reached 99 mph on radar guns.
 After three appearances, he was officially assigned to High-A Vero Beach but was expected to advance quickly through the minor leagues.

 The initial starting rotation for the Rays was James Shields, Matt Garza, Andy Sonnanstine, Edwin Jackson and Jason Hammel.